Coverage of Alaska's 2024 state elections, including voting, the U.S. House and the Alaska Legislature.

 All Alaska judges on the ballot appeared to be heading for retention as election results began to come in Tuesday night, though some by narrower margins than others.

-Voters weighed in on races for president, U.S. House and the Alaska House and Senate, along with ballot measures on the state’s minimum wage and ranked choice voting.
+Alaskans voted in on races for president, U.S. House and the Alaska House and Senate, along with ballot measures on the state’s minimum wage and elections.

 With more than 255,000 ballots counted, 50.9% of votes were in favor of a ballot measure to repeal Alaska’s voting system.